Hank Biasatti: Basketball career

 Following the 1946 baseball season, Biasatti was invited to the inaugural training camp of the Toronto Huskies in preparation for the first season of the Basketball Association of America, which evolved into the National Basketball Association.
 He was one of six Canadians invited to camp, and the only one who made the team.
 Former Assumption teammate Gino Sovran would join the Huskies a few weeks into the season, and the two were the only Canadians to ever play for the team.
-Biasatti played six games for the Huskies, including the BAA's first game on November 1, 1946.
-The NBA cites Biasatti as the first international player in league history.
+Biasatti played six games for the Huskies, including the BAA's first game, in which the Huskies played the New York Knicks, on November 1, 1946.
+The NBA cites Biasatti as the first international player in league history; his German teammate Charlie Hoefer also appeared in the November 1 game.
 He was given an outright release by the Huskies in December after telling the team that baseball was his top priority and that he would be attending training camp for the Philadelphia Athletics.
 He was selected by the Boston Celtics in the 1947 BAA draft, but never played for the team.